 After figuring out how a Spectans canis skull would accommodate the retracting eye stokes, and how would that affect their physiology (hint: their ear canals are relatively short), I delved into their history.

 It seemed sensible that magical dogs would have magical owners, and well, witches don’t have the happiest history, so it figured that Spectans canis too would be persecuted and hunted.
 This was one case when I veered with the visual inspiration: I decided to use medieval hunting imagery and create my version, depicting a hunting of Spectans canis.
+The Spectans canis had a happy ending, though it did not look like that for a while.